 The famous Empire State Building has been the world’s tallest building for 40 years.
 From it’s 86th and 102nd-floor observatories you can admire all Manhattan directly from the heart of the city.

-The view is simply breathtaking and allows you to span at 360-degrees for over 80 miles away.
+The view is simply breathtaking, making it probably the best place to visit in NYC, and allows you to span at 360-degrees for over 80 miles away.
 It’s open every day of the year from 8 am till 2 am – so you can enjoy the view both during the day and at night.

 Tickets are available directly on the Empire State Building’s official website and start from $38 for adults – many options are available also for admiring the sunrise (highly recommended) or for VIP priority access.